-In addition to our editorial team, described below, several guest bloggers contribute to M is for Movement.
+In addition to our editorial team, described below, several guest bloggers contribute to The Bull Horn (formerly called M is for Movement).

 I’m a children’s writer based in Cambridge, Massachusetts.
 My picture books include I Love You for Miles and Miles, illustrated by Mike Yamada (Farrar, Straus and Giroux, 2017) and the forthcoming biography, Bottle Tops: The Art of El Anatsui, illustrated by Elizabeth Zunon (Lee & Low Books, 2020).
 I’ve worked as program coordinator, policy analyst, and organizer for a variety of economic justice organizations.
 I co-authored a book about social change philanthropy, Creating Change Through Family Philanthropy: The Next Generation (Soft Skull Press, 2006).